Sustainability | Environment | Risk ManagementTCFD/TNFD

 Introduction

-Furthermore, following the final recommendations of the Task Force on Nature-Related Financial Disclosures (TNFD) published in September 2023, we have begun to assess our dependencies, impacts, risks, and opportunities related to natural capital, including biodiversity, in accordance with the guidance.
+Furthermore, following the final recommendations of the Task Force on Nature-Related Financial Disclosures (TNFD) published in September 2023, we have begun conducting an analysis and assessment of our dependencies, impacts, risks, and opportunities related to natural capital, including biodiversity, in accordance with the guidance.

 1. Governance